Semaglutide and Type 2 Diabetes

 Medication adherence/ literacy

 Medication education is critical to the health and well-being of a patient.
-Routine education of the patient, and family members or support systems when available, should be supportive and patient-specific.
+Routine education of the patient and family members or support systems, when available, should be supportive and patient-specific.
 Patients should be assessed on language barriers, literacy issues, and related comprehension concerns.
 Medication education should include effects, side effects, treatment goals, and sick day management.
 Emergency care issues should also be discussed.
 Any monitoring equipment (continuous glucose monitors, accuchecks, lancets) should be reviewed with patients and confirmed with return verbalization and demonstration.

 As discussed in this course, patients with chronic diseases must learn self-management techniques to optimize their health and well-being.
-They must become confident in their understanding of their disease process and take ownership of their health.
+They must become confident in understanding their disease process and take ownership of their health.
 In doing so, they minimize the risk of long-term complications, improve their self-worth, and actively invest (both time and money) in their future.

 Ask yourself...